X

 The cyber talent gap

-In 2024 and likely beyond, cyber security teams will continue to grapple with a shortage of professionals with adequate training and skills to protect organizations from cyberattacks.
+In 2024 and likely beyond, cyber security teams will continue to grapple with a shortage of professionals with adequate training and skills to protect organizations from cyber attacks.

-In its 2023 Cybersecurity Workforce Study, ISC2 found that in spite of the global cyber security workforce increasing in size, the skills gaps have also reached new heights.
+In its 2023 Cybersecurity Workforce Study, ISC2 found that in spite of the global cyber security workforce increasing in size, skills gaps have also reached new heights.
 Falling short of the demand, an additional 4 million workers are needed to sufficiently safeguard information systems and assets.

 Highlights from the ISC2 study demonstrate the severity of the problem: